erik1968/analog-smith21/content/pages/portfolio/project-2.md

 title: 'Project II > Board Game Redesign [ Triominos ]'
 subtitle: >-
-  This was the perfect UX design project to take all the way to the finish line so to speak..
-As it tested and challenged pretty much everything I had learned in college and more, like going from:: flat, 2D packaging dielines to its digital 3D scale equivalents in Adobe Illustrator, then replicate it all to scale with a real folding, magnetic game board+case >> Thanks in good part to a conceptually similar design in production by ChessArmory.com > thank you! > because, it was ChessArmory's overall game board design that allowed me to explore my goal and custom design the magnetic game pieces/tiles, design and print a new surface graphic pattern, and more >> like practice product
+  This was the perfect UX design project to take all the way to the finish line so to speak >> tested and challenged pretty much everything I had learned in college and more, like going from:: flat, 2D packaging dielines to its digital 3D scale equivalents in Adobe Illustrator, then replicate it all to scale with a real folding, magnetic game board+case >> Thanks in good part to a conceptually similar design in production by ChessArmory.com > thank you! > because, it was ChessArmory's overall game board design that allowed me to explore my goal and custom design the magnetic game pieces/tiles, design and print a new surface graphic pattern, and more >> like practice product